sv4u/touchlog/README.md

 1. Navigate to the [Actions](https://github.com/sv4u/touchlog/actions) tab in GitHub
 2. Select the "Release" workflow from the left sidebar
 3. Click "Run workflow" button (top right)
+4. Select a release type (major, minor, or hotfix)
-4. Check the "Run in dry-run mode (no releases or commits)" checkbox
+5. Check the "Run in dry-run mode (no releases or commits)" checkbox
-5. Click "Run workflow" to start the dry-run
+6. Click "Run workflow" to start the dry-run

 **What dry-run mode does**:

-- ✅ Generates the changelog from commits since the last release
+- ✅ Validates branch and working directory
+- ✅ Calculates and displays next version
+- ✅ Shows preview with commit count and types
 - ✅ Validates GoReleaser configuration
 - ✅ Builds artifacts for all target platforms (linux/darwin, amd64/arm64)
-- ✅ Displays the generated changelog in workflow logs
-- ✅ Uploads the changelog as a downloadable artifact
-- ✅ Uses GoReleaser's `--snapshot` mode (skips publishing and validations)
+- ✅ Uses GoReleaser's `--snapshot` mode (skips publishing)

 **What dry-run mode does NOT do**:

+- ❌ Create git tags
 - ❌ Create GitHub releases
 - ❌ Commit changes to the repository
 - ❌ Publish artifacts
 - ❌ Consume GitHub API rate limits for releases

-**Accessing the changelog artifact**:

-After the dry-run workflow completes:

-1. Go to the workflow run page
-2. Scroll down to the "Artifacts" section
-3. Download the `changelog-dry-run` artifact to view the generated changelog

-**Note**: The dry-run mode uses GoReleaser's `--snapshot` flag, which generates unversioned snapshot releases without publishing.
-This allows you to validate the build process and configuration without affecting the repository.
+**Error Recovery**:

+If the workflow fails after creating a tag but before completing the release:

+- The workflow will automatically rollback (delete the tag)
+- If automatic rollback fails, you can manually delete the tag and retry
+- See the workflow logs for detailed error messages and recovery instructions

 ## License